luau-lang/site/_pages/typecheck.md

 classtype:readparent(): type?
 ```

-Returns the `read` type of the class' parent class, or returns `nil` if the parent class doesn't exist.
+Returns the type of reading this class' parent, or returns `nil` if the parent class doesn't exist.

 ```luau
 classtype:writeparent(): type?
 ```

-Returns the `write` type of the class' parent class, or returns `nil` if the parent class doesn't exist.
+Returns the type for writing to this class' parent, or returns `nil` if the parent class doesn't exist.

 ```luau
 classtype:metatable(): type?
 ```

-Returns the class' metatable or `nil` if it doesn't exist.
+Returns the class' metatable, or `nil` if it doesn't exist.

 ```luau
 classtype:indexer(): { index: type, readresult: type, writeresult: type }?